looker-open-source/components/packages/eslint-config/README.md

 #### Enforce License Header

-If you need to have a consistent license header applied to your files you can include support for by extending `@looker/eslint-config/license-header` and including the content of the license in your repo in `config/license-header.js`
+If you need to have a consistent license header applied to your files you can include support for by extending `@looker/eslint-config/license-header`.

 ## LICENCE